Joseph A. Lombardo

 Being charged with assault in New Jersey is a very serious matter.
 Depending on the details of an allegation, the penalties for these offenses can include years of imprisonment and thousands of dollars in fines, mandatory community service, probation, and court-ordered anger management courses.
 In addition to these formal penalties, having a criminal record with a history of violent crime can create serious obstacles in terms of employment and professional certification, even when a conviction took place many years ago.

-If you were charged with or arrested for assault, it is critically important that you speak to an experienced criminal defense attorney as soon as you possibly can.
-You should think about contacting an Atlantic City criminal defense lawyer right away.
+If you were charged with or arrested for assault in Atlantic City, it is critically important that you speak to an experienced criminal defense attorney as soon as you possibly can.
+You should think about contacting an Atlantic City assault defense lawyer right away.
 The prosecution won’t delay in building a case against you, so don’t wait until it’s already too late to take action: call Lombardo Law today to learn more about how we can assist you.

 Joseph Lombardo: Atlantic City Assault Defense Attorney